thunderbird/webext-docs/menus.rst

          .. api-member::
             :name: :value:`action`
+            :annotation: -- [Added in TB 110]

+            Applies when the user context-clicks a browserAction button in a Manifest V3 extension.

          .. api-member::
             :name: :value:`action_menu`
+            :annotation: -- [Added in TB 115]

+            Applies when the user opened a browserAction button of type :value:`menu` in a Manifest V3 extension.

          .. api-member::
             :name: :value:`all`

+            Equivalent to the combination of all other contexts except for :value:`tab` and :value:`tools_menu`.

          .. api-member::
             :name: :value:`all_message_attachments`
+            :annotation: -- [Added in TB 98]

+            Applies when the user context-clicks the summary of the message attachments of a displayed message with more than one attachment.

          .. api-member::
             :name: :value:`audio`

+            Applies when the user context-clicks an audio element.

          .. api-member::
             :name: :value:`compose_action`
+            :annotation: -- [Added in TB 89]

+            Applies when the user context-clicks a composeAction button.

          .. api-member::
             :name: :value:`compose_action_menu`
+            :annotation: -- [Added in TB 90]

+            Applies when the user opened a composeAction button of type :value:`menu`.

          .. api-member::
             :name: :value:`compose_attachments`
+            :annotation: -- [Added in TB 83]

+            Applies when the user context-clicks an attachment in the compose window.

          .. api-member::
             :name: :value:`compose_body`
+            :annotation: -- [Added in TB 111]

+            Applies when the user context-clicks in the compose editor.

          .. api-member::
             :name: :value:`editable`

+            Applies when the user context-clicks an editable element, like a textarea.

          .. api-member::
             :name: :value:`folder_pane`

+            Applies when the user context-clicks in the folder pane of the main Thunderbird window.

          .. api-member::
             :name: :value:`frame`

+            Applies when the user context-clicks in a nested iframe.

          .. api-member::
             :name: :value:`header_pane_link`
+            :annotation: -- [Added in TB 137]

          .. api-member::
             :name: :value:`image`

+            Applies when the user context-clicks an image.

          .. api-member::
             :name: :value:`link`

+            Applies when the user context-clicks on a link.

          .. api-member::
             :name: :value:`message_attachments`
+            :annotation: -- [Added in TB 98]

+            Applies when the user context-clicks a single attachment of a displayed message.

          .. api-member::
             :name: :value:`message_display_action`
+            :annotation: -- [Added in TB 89]

+            Applies when the user context-clicks a messageDisplayAction button.

          .. api-member::
             :name: :value:`message_display_action_menu`
+            :annotation: -- [Added in TB 90]

+            Applies when the user opened a messageDisplayAction button of type :value:`menu`.

          .. api-member::
             :name: :value:`message_list`

+            Applies when the user context-clicks in the message list (a.k.a. thread pane) of the main Thunderbird window.

          .. api-member::
             :name: :value:`page`

+            Applies when the user context-clicks in the page, but none of the other page contexts apply (for example, the click is not on an image or a nested iframe or a link).

          .. api-member::
             :name: :value:`password`

+            Applies when the user context-clicks on a password input element.

          .. api-member::
             :name: :value:`selection`

+            Applies when part of the page is selected.

          .. api-member::
             :name: :value:`tab`

+            Applies when the user context-clicks on a tab (specifically, this refers to the tab-strip or other user interface element enabling the user to switch from one tab to another, not to the page itself).

          .. api-member::
             :name: :value:`tools_menu`
+            :annotation: -- [Added in TB 88]

+            Applies when the user opens the :value:`Tools` menu of Thunderbird's main menu.

          .. api-member::
             :name: :value:`video`

+            Applies when the user context-clicks a video element.

 .. _menus.ItemType: